 Glaucoma is one of the most complex eye diseases.
 The exact causes are still unknown, and there is currently no cure.
-We are working tirelessly to support UK researchers to shed light on early diagnosis, care and treatment that will help everyone affected by glaucoma.
+We are working tirelessly to support UK researchers to shed light on early diagnosis, care and treatment that will help everyone living with glaucoma.

 In this Research Hub you’ll find news of the the funding we provide and how to apply, details of Glaucoma UK’s Chair of Glaucoma & Allied Studies, the projects we’ve funded, and how you can get involved.